Pion observables calculated in Minkowski and Euclidean spaces with Ans\"atze for quark propagators: Pion distribution amplitude and asymptotics of form factors

 The pertaining $\lim_{Q^2\to\infty} Q^2 F_{\pi\gamma}(Q^2)$ deviates negligibly from the corresponding \GIA{} value in the case of the MMF {\it Ansatz}, but the deviation is significant in the case of the ADFM {\it Ansatz}.

-Even for large $Q^2=-k^2$ it is plausible that one leg of each electromagnetic vertex, the one pointing to BS vertex, must propagate a soft impulse \footnote{Compare to Ref.~\cite{Roberts:2010rn}, subsection III.B.1, last paragraph.} ; see Fig.~\ref{fig:Pi02gamma-3R}.
-It is enough to improve the previous \bare{} approximation, Eq.~(\ref{PionDistributionAmplitude:T_munu}), such that we partially restore these soft contributions originally present in the Ball--Chiu vertex (\ref{Ball-Chiu-vertex}),
+It is apparent that not all quark legs attached to electromagnetic vertices carry the large momentum scale $Q^2$ \footnote{Compare to Ref.~\cite{Roberts:2010rn}, Sec.~III.B.1, last paragraph.} ; see Fig.~\ref{fig:Pi02gamma-3R}.
+It is enough to improve the previous \bare{} approximation (\ref{PionDistributionAmplitude:T_munu}) such that we partially restore these soft contributions originally present in the Ball--Chiu vertex (\ref{Ball-Chiu-vertex}),

 and the \GIA{} limit is recovered \cite{Kekez:1998rw,Klabucar:1998hr},